Call Now and Save $350 on Any New Plan!

 When the manufacturer's guarantee on your vehicle expires, an extended auto warranty may be able to assist cover the cost of certain repairs.
 An extended warranty, also known as an auto/car service contract, is an additional plan you can purchase to help you pay for certain repairs your vehicle may require while you own it.
 This usually starts when the manufacturer's warranty runs out, but the two can sometimes overlap.
 However, an extended warranty does not cover all eventualities.

-What are the coverage plans for the Bumper-to-bumper extended warranty
+What are the coverage plans for the bumper-to-bumper extended warranty

 A bumper-to-bumper extended warranty is comprehensive and has the highest degree of coverage.
 You can get it from an extended car warranty company.
 The specifics of coverage differ per provider, but most cover the vehicle's critical mechanical and electrical systems, except for a small list of not covered items.